Get a free, no obligation personal loan quote with rates as low as 9.99%

 If I pull my credit, is it considered a hard or soft credit check?

-If you pull your own credit report, it’s always considered a soft credit check and will have no impact on your credit scores.
+If you pull your own credit report, it’s considered a ‘soft’ credit check and will have no impact on your credit score.

 What happens if I apply for the same loan with multiple lenders?

-Depending on the type of loan you apply for, multiple applications and its credit inquiries will have the effect of a single hard inquiry.
+Depending on the type of loan you apply for, multiple applications and credit inquiries will have the effect of a single hard inquiry.
 Generally, this applies to mortgages, auto loans, or student loans.
-Credit bureaus will give you a grace period where multiple hard inquiries are recorded as a single inquiry, thus minimizing the negative impact on your credit scores.
-The grace period’s length is different for each credit bureau, but they typically range from 14 – 45 days.
-Because you don’t know which credit bureau a lender will rely upon to access your credit report, it’s prudent to complete your rate comparison shopping in as little time as possible.
+Credit bureaus will give you a grace period of around 14 to 45 days.

 How long does a hard credit check stay on my credit report?

-Most hard credit checks remain on your credit report for two years to 6 years depending on the credit bureau.
+Most hard credit checks remain on your credit report for 3 to 6 years, depending on the credit bureau.

 Can a lender do a credit check without my permission?